fbpx

 If the idea of becoming a PMHNP sounds intriguing to you, the next step is to find a school that can give you the training you need to become certified and get hired.
 The following list compiles the best psychiatric nurse practitioner programs available so you can skip ahead from hunting for schools to picking the ones that you like the most.

-The Best Psychiatric Nurse Practitioner Programs in the Country
+List of the Best Psychiatric Nurse Practitioner Programs in 2024

 1. Union University